worsetempt/Sentiment-Analysis/README.md

 ---

 ## Usage
-- **Python Script**
-  To train and test the model via command line:
+-   To visualize the dataset or train and test the models via command line:
     ```
     python src/main.py
     ```

-- **Docker**
-  Install Docker and WSL and run via command line:
+-   If you have Docker installed, open a terminal and navigate to project directory (where Dockerfile is located).
+Then run:
     ```
     docker build -t flask-app .
+    ```
+    After the image builds successfully, start your container and map the ports:
+    ```
     docker run -p 5000:5000 flask-app
     ```
-  Then try to predict a sentiment:
+    Test the Flask API by predicting a sentiment in a separate cmd window, you should expect a fake review label (1) for this example:
     ```
     curl -X POST http://localhost:5000/predict -H "Content-Type: application/json" -d "{\"text\": \"This product is amazing!\"}"
     ```